-Voting and comments made at the Company's 2017 Annual General Meeting
+Voting and comments made at the Company's 2018 Annual General Meeting

-The Company received an 92.71% "yes" vote on its remuneration report for the 2017 financial year.
+The Company received 41.27% "yes" votes and 56.37% undirected proxies open to the chair to vote in favour of the resolution on its remuneration report for the 2018 financial year.
 The Company addressed specific feedback at the AGM or throughout the year on its remuneration practices.